COVID 19 vaccinations and testing are back on schedule Friday after a weather delay

 During a news conference on Wednesday, Gov. Roy Cooper and DHHS Secretary Dr. Mandy Cohen both said they expected all adult North Carolinians to be eligible to get a COVID-19 vaccine by May 1, in line with a promise made by President Joe Biden earlier this week.

-Many vaccination and COVID-19 testing sites in North Carolina made changes to schedules on Thursday due to expected severe weather.
+Many vaccinations and COVID-19 testing sites in North Carolina made changes to schedules on Thursday due to expected severe weather.

 Thursday afternoon on ABC11, Gov. Cooper will appear on GMA3: What you need to know.
 He will discuss the state's HOPE Program -- which helps cover housing and prevent evictions.